 At 420 pages the book seems far more intimidating than it actually is.
 The book covers the stories of President William McKinley (1897 - 1901) and his assassin, Leon Czolgosz.
 Though you might expect the split narrative to make the read more difficult, Millar's style is actually easier than if it were a single narrative.
-Weaving in and out of the two lives at mutually influential points creates the sense of a joint experience. understanding of the movement, leading anarchists, most notably Emma Goldman, are given decent space and have their stories detailed.
-While profiling the major players in this real life drama, Millar gives their first hand views on the political and economic state of the nation and where they believe things should, and are, going. and shooting on May 4th, 1886, had significant impact on public views.
-After this incident anarchists were then seen as violent, raving zealots.
+Weaving in and out of the two lives at mutually influential points creates the sense of a joint experience.

+Background and significant others are also explored.
+The uniting element between McKinley and Colgosz was anarchy, the President against it and the Assassin for it.
+To help the reader's understanding of the movement, leading anarchists, most notably Emma Goldman, are given decent space and have their stories detailed.
+While profiling the major players in this real life drama, Millar gives their first hand views on the political and economic state of the nation and where they believe things should, and are, going.